pttry/pttdatahaku/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`pttdatahaku` provides tools for creating, managing and using data bases.
-For PTT’s internal use.
+`pttdatahaku` provides tools for creating, managing and maintaining PTT’s data bases.
+This package is for PTT’s internal use.

-To use standardized analysis tools, we need data to be in a standardized form.
+To use standardized analysis tools, the data has to be in standardized form.
 Unfortunately the data available from Statistics Finland and other sources vary in its form.
 This package gives the tools to create a data bases and provides the tools and default ways of tidying the data into a